 |Average train ticket price||$34 (€29)|

 |Direct train||Yes, there are 8 direct trains a day|

-Step on board a Frecciarossa train and relax as you travel across Italy.
-Trenitalia’s Frecciarossa high-speed trains make about 200 connections across Italy per day, including major destinations like Rome, Florence, Milan, Venice and Naples.
-These trains reach speeds up to 186 mph (300 kmh), so you can travel 152 miles (245 km) between La Spezia and Venice quickly on a Frecciarossa high-speed train.
-There are four different classes to choose from: Standard, Premium, Business, and Executive.
+There’s no need to fly between Italian hotspots when you can simply take a Frecciarossa train to reach your destination in just a few hours.
+Frecciarossa is the premier high-speed train service from Trenitalia, Italy’s national railroad company, with around 200 connections made across Italy per day.
+These trains reach speeds up to 186 mph (300 kmh), making them one of the fastest in the world.
+You can expect to travel 152 miles (245 km) to Venice from La Spezia on a Frecciarossa high-speed train.
 All Frecciarossa classes provide free WiFi access, power outlets, air conditioning, bathrooms, luggage storage, onboard entertainment, and restaurant and bar services to passengers.

 The journey from la Spezia, Italy to Venice is a long one, but there are as many as 30 or more different route options to choose from on any given day.
 You’re going to have to transfer at least once, and could be riding different train lines to piece together the journey that could take you most of your day.
 There aren’t any direct routes, so passengers will be making their way through cities like Florence, Parma or Bologna to make the journey to Venice.

 The vast majority of options for trains from La Spezia to Venice will depart in the morning hours, with options from all three deperating stations.
 The first trains leave during the 4 a.m. hour, and should have one option per hour from each of the stations for most of the morning.
 There will only be a few options in the afternoon at each station, there will be itineraries into the evening hours, with the last trains leaving just after 6 p.m.